Cats are amazing and mysterious beings. One of their mysteries is if xylitol does or doesn’t have devastating effects on them.

 But we don’t honestly know for sure because the lack of reported cases could be due to a few possible reasons:

-(1) Cats are more, shall we say, “discerning” than dogs when it comes to what they’ll get into and gobble up when nobody is looking.
-So maybe they just weren't getting into stuff with xylitol in it?
+- Cats are more, shall we say, “discerning” than dogs when it comes to what they’ll get into and gobble up when nobody is looking.
+So maybe they just aren't getting into stuff with xylitol in it?

-(2) Maybe cats did get into and suffer toxic effects of xylitol, but nobody called to report it to the poison control hotlines?
-(This, of course, would be highly unlikely, as cats are awesome and people love them!)
+- Maybe cats did get into and suffer toxic effects of xylitol, but nobody called to report it to the poison control hotlines because they were treated and managed well by their veterinarian?

-(3) Maybe xylitol just isn’t toxic to cats the same way it is to dogs
+- Maybe xylitol just isn’t toxic to cats the same way it is to dogs.

-Well, thanks to this new (as in, June 2018… hot off the presses!!) study out of Hungary and published in the Journal of Veterinary Pharmacology and Therapeutics, we now know that the answer is almost certainly* #3 above... that xylitol isn't toxic to cats!
-Or, at least, it doesn’t appear to have the same blood sugar-lowering toxic effect in cats as it does in dogs — we can’t be as definitive about the liver cell damaging toxic effect (see note about why below).
+In a June 2018 study out of Hungary, published in the Journal of Veterinary Pharmacology and Therapeutics, it appears it doesn’t have the same blood sugar-lowering toxic effect in cats as it does in dogs — we can’t be as definitive about the liver cell-damaging toxic effect (see note about why below).